Gun Industry Immunity

 Exception 1: The “Knowing Transfer” Exception

-The first exception to PLCAA can allow civil suits against the gun industry to be initiated if the transferor of firearms (such as a federally licensed firearms dealer) is convicted of “knowingly transfer[ing] a firearm, knowing that such firearm will be used to commit a crime of violence… or a drug trafficking crime,” or a comparable state law, and the person bringing the case was directly harmed as a result.6 To date, there have been no recorded instances of individuals successfully recovering damages under this exception.
+The first exception to PLCAA can allow civil suits against the gun industry to be initiated if the transferor of firearms (such as a federally licensed firearms dealer) is convicted of “knowingly transfer[ing] a firearm, knowing that such firearm will be used to commit a crime of violence… or a drug trafficking crime,” or a comparable state law, and the person bringing the case was directly harmed as a result.6 To date, there have been no recorded instances of individuals receiving a favorable court verdict under this exception.